High-performance computing: Overview

-HPC integrates systems administration (including network and security knowledge) and parallel programming into a multidisciplinary field that combines digital electronics, computer architecture, system software, programming languages, algorithms and computational techniques.
+HPC integrates systems administration (including network and security knowledge), parallel computing and distributed computing into a multidisciplinary field that combines digital electronics, computer architecture, system software, programming languages, algorithms and computational techniques.

 HPC technologies are the tools and systems used to implement and create high performance computing systems.
 Since around 2005, HPC systems have shifted from supercomputing to computing clusters and grids.
 Because of the need of networking in clusters and grids, High Performance Computing Technologies are achieved by the use of a collapsed network backbone, because the collapsed backbone architecture is simple to troubleshoot and upgrades can be applied to a single router as opposed to multiple ones.
-HPC integrates with data analytics in AI engineering workflows to generate new data streams that increase simulation ability to answer the "what if" questions.
+HPC integrates with data analytics in AI engineering workflows to generate new data streams that increase a simulation's ability to answer the "what if" questions.

 The term is most commonly associated with computing used for scientific research or computational science.
 A related term, high-performance technical computing (HPTC), generally refers to the engineering applications of cluster-based computing (such as computational fluid dynamics and the building and testing of virtual prototypes).
 HPC has also been applied to business uses such as data warehouses, line of business (LOB) applications, and transaction processing.

 High-performance computing (HPC) as a term arose after the term "supercomputing".
 HPC is sometimes used as a synonym for supercomputing; but, in other contexts, "supercomputer" is used to refer to a more powerful subset of "high-performance computers", and the term "supercomputing" becomes a subset of "high-performance computing".
 The potential for confusion over the use of these terms is apparent.

 Because most current applications are not designed for HPC technologies but are retrofitted, they are not designed or tested for scaling to more powerful processors or machines.
 Since networking clusters and grids use multiple processors and computers, these scaling problems can cripple critical systems in future supercomputing systems.
 Therefore, either the existing tools do not address the needs of the high performance computing community or the HPC community is unaware of these tools.
 A few examples of commercial HPC technologies include: